 - Applicants will be notified of the results within six weeks of the application deadline date

-- No late or incomplete applications will be considered
+- No late, incorrect or incomplete applications will be considered

-- Masters or doctoral students entering or in their final year of study in a College of Arts and Sciences program may apply for this award.
+- Masters or doctoral students in a College of Arts and Sciences program may apply for this award.
 Graduate students must identify a faculty mentor in the College of Arts and Sciences who will supervise their project.

-Submit the following materials by the deadline.
+Submit the following materials as a single PDF file by the deadline.
 Incomplete or late applications will not be considered.

 - Completed and signed Application